top of page

 With bated breath

+Photography has become my way holding on to things that are disappearing.
 When I was eleven years old, I started having panic attacks at the thought of dying.
-About once a week for several years after my cousin’s suicide in 2007, I would spiral into a crying, shaking, dysfunctional mess.
-I wasn’t equipped to handle these feelings, and the advice I received at the time didn’t alleviate my worries.
+About once a week for the better part of a decade, I would spiral into a crying, shaking, dysfunctional mess.

 bottom of page